Green Bay’s PRemier Fishing Guide Service

 Green Bay, WI Fishing Guide Service

 Are you ready to add a professional element to your next fishing charter?
 At Epic Guide Service, we provide customers with the most exciting outdoor sporting experiences.
-Our services include walleye fishing and musky fishing charters throughout the year, plus guided waterfowl trips in the spring and fall.
+Our services include walleye fishing, musky fishing charters, smallmouth bass fishing throughout the year, plus guided waterfowl trips in the spring and fall.

 Walleye Fishing Charters